Can this headband help you sleep? Most popular sleep hacks when you're stressed

 It cools the part of your brain, the frontal cortex, that stays on overdrive even when our heads hit the pillow.

-I know, it sounds kind of crazy but thinks about how cooler temperatures decrease inflammation.
+I know, it sounds kind of crazy -- but think about how cooler temperatures decrease inflammation.
 Cryotherapy helps heals your body with this notion, the Ebb sleep device applies it to your brain!

 Related: Could your body handle cryotherapy?